fatihdumanli/EventTower/README.md

 ## Publishing events

-Create an event class implements `EventTower.IEvent` interface and Use `Publish()` method to publish the event to all destinations.
+Create an event class implements the `EventTower.IEvent` interface and Use `Publish()` method to publish the event to all destinations.

 ```csharp
 var @event =  new  CustomerEmailChanged();